Lester Holt, colleagues to moderate first Democratic debate

 NEW YORK (AP) — Lester Holt and four of his NBC News colleagues will share moderating duties for the first debate of 2020 Democratic presidential contenders.

 The debate, shown on NBC News networks, will unfold over two nights in Miami on June 26 and June 27.
-For each night, Holt will anchor the full two hours.
-In the first hour, he’ll be joined by Savannah Guthrie of the “Today” show and Jose Diaz-Balart of Telemundo.
+For each night, Holt will anchor the first hour, where he’ll be joined by Savannah Guthrie of the “Today” show and Jose Diaz-Balart of Telemundo.
 The second hour will feature MSNBC opinion host Rachel Maddow and “Meet the Press” moderator Chuck Todd.

 The Democratic National Committee is expected to announce later this week which candidates meet the threshold for participation, and which night the candidates will appear on.